This play is focused on the divestiture rationale and the objectives it is intended to achieve.

-This play is focussed on the divestiture rationale and the objectives it is intended to achieve.
+This play is focused on the divestiture rationale and the objectives it is intended to achieve.
 As with any major initiative, a divestiture requires careful preparation in terms of internal time and resources, what’s required to make the sale attractive from the buyer's perspective, and what can be done to increase transaction value and reduce time-to-close.

 It is therefore critical there’s a clear rationale and set of objectives to the divestiture for it to be a success.
 Moreover, it requires careful financial analysis to prepare a deal for the market, a clear communication strategy for disseminating divestiture plans to stakeholder groups, and a recognition of the need to be sensitive to employee morale during the process.